Common Power Module¶

 - Allows the autopilot firmware to more accurately compensate for the interference on the compass from other components

-The PM accepts a maximum input voltage of 18V (up to 4S Lipo battery) and maximum current of 90Amps.
-When used with an APM the full 90Amp current sensing range can be used, with the PX4/Pixhawks up to 60Amps can be measured.
+The PM accepts a maximum input voltage of 18V (up to 4S LiPo battery) and maximum current of 90Amps.
+When used with an APM board the full 90Amp current sensing range can be used, with the Pixhawk-series boards up to 60Amps can be measured.

 Connecting the PM to a flight controller board¶